 The Student Success work of the Office of Academic Affairs is organized around the beliefs that:

 - The success of the students we serve has everything to do with the educational paths they take and life circumstances from which they come before arriving at our institutions.

 - Every student counts — once we enroll students, it is our responsibility to meet them where they are, and help them persist and graduate with high-quality degrees, prepared for life and work in a complex, globally interdependent world.

 - Getting more UT System students to the finish line of degree completion requires broad, cross-sector coordination and collaboration across UT institutions, and with partners beyond the System.

 The future is now in Texas.
 The state is a bellwether for how American secondary and post-secondary systems can best serve and meet the needs of students.
 In the UT System, the non-traditional student is the new traditional student, and the demographic profile of our undergraduate students represents what will be the reality for universities across the country in the coming decades.

-On behalf of students across Texas and the UT System, the Office of Academic Affairs welcomes the opportunity to address historic equity gaps in access, opportunity and success, in collaboration with and in support of UT institutions.
+On behalf of students across Texas and the UT System, the Office of Academic Affairs welcomes the opportunity to address gaps in access, opportunity and success, in collaboration with and in support of UT institutions.

 Please direct questions and comments to Dr. Rebecca Karoff.